-- 1. All students must complete an assignment on Standard, Transmission-based, and Latex precautions annually.
-Students will complete the Infection Control module offered through the Arkansas Student Passport system. - 2.
-Once instructed on specific types of infection control precautions and patients/clients requiring precautions, a student's practice is to be consistent with the guidelines. - a.
+- 2. Once instructed on specific types of infection control precautions and patients/clients requiring precautions, a student's practice is to be consistent with the guidelines. - a.
 Failure to do this in the clinical setting can jeopardize the safety and well-being of patients/clients, visitors, staff, and the student and may result in the student's clinical failure. - b.
-Failure to do this in the simulated laboratory setting can jeopardize the safety and wellbeing of other students, faculty, staff, and the student and may lead to the student's course dismissal
+Failure to do this in the simulated laboratory setting can jeopardize the safety and well-being of other students, faculty, staff, and the student and may lead to the student's course dismissal